freetv-today/freetv-viewer/README.md

 ### Backend-Dependent Features

-Normal browsing and playback use static Viewer artifacts and do not require PHP or MariaDB.
+Normal browsing uses static Viewer artifacts, while playback retrieves media from the Internet Archive.
+Neither requires the FreeTV PHP API or MariaDB.

 Report a Problem is an optional backend-dependent feature.
 In production, the Viewer submits reports to: